Make a promise to get the facts about multiple myeloma (MM)

 MM impacts ~35,000 people a year in the United States, but it disproportionately impacts Black people more than any other racial and ethnic group.
 Here's what we need to know.

 Nobody looks out for our health better than we do.
-Since our chances of developing MM are higher than other groups, being aware of what puts us at a greater risk is important.
-These risks include:
+Our chances of developing MM are higher than other groups and it is important you are aware of factors that may put you or others at risk.
+Risk factors include:

 - Being older than 60